Cudmore Grove Country Park

 • BBQs not allowed

 *Refreshment kiosk open for hot and cold drinks, refreshments and snacks.
-9am to 3.30pm on weekends.
+9am to 3.30pm on weekends and school holidays where possible.
+Festive opening times may vary.

 *Strictly no BBQs allowed.
 Picnics are welcome, but please be prepared to take your litter home with you if there is nowhere else for it to go.
 Help us to keep the park clean and safe for everyone.